mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   sage: solve_mod( [9*x + 2*y == 2, 3*x + 2*y == 11   ], 21)
   [(9, 13), (16, 13), (2, 13)]

-Just like when using the :func:`solve` command, it will tend to be slow when working with systems that have a lot of variables and/or equations.
+As with  the :func:`solve` command, computations can be slow when working with systems that have a lot of variables and/or equations.
 For these systems the linear algebra capabilities are recommended.